Andrka/gendiff/README.md

 (where first_\*.\* and second_\*.\* are paths to compared files).

-This way you will see json-like text diff between two files (default output format: -f json-like (--format json-like)).
+This way you will see json-like text diff between two files (default output format: -f default (--format default)).

 Also you can set plain text output by choosing -f plain (--format plain) option: